noah-seltzer/BuyersBeacon/docs/docs/client.md

 - `layout.tsx` defines shared UI for segments. `page.tsx` defines the unique UI for a route.
 - `loading.tsx` and `error.tsx` (if present) handle loading and error states within segments.
 - `not-found.tsx` provides a custom 404 page.
-- `middleware.ts` intercepts requests, likely used for protecting routes based on authentication status via Clerk.
+- `middleware.ts` intercepts requests for protecting routes based on authentication status via Clerk.

 ### State Management (Redux)

 - Uses Redux Toolkit (`@reduxjs/toolkit`) for managing global application state.
 - The store is configured in `src/redux/store.ts`.
 - State is organized into slices (e.g., `auth-slice.ts`).
-- RTK Query might be used for data fetching and caching via `src/redux/api.ts`.
+- RTK Query is used for data fetching and caching via `src/redux/api.ts`.
-- The `<Providers>` component in `src/components/providers.tsx` likely wraps the application with the Redux Provider.
+- The `<Providers>` component in `src/components/providers.tsx` wraps the application with the Redux Provider.

 ### UI Components (shadcn/ui & Radix)